caolusg/BrainActivation/README.md

 The [scripts folder](https://github.com/nlx-group/Semantic-Brain-Activation/tree/master/scripts) contains the plotting scripts of the fMRI activation patterns (Figure 1).

-The Mitchell et al. model is described in *Tom M. Mitchell, Svetlana V. Shinkareva, Andrew Carlson, Kai-Min Chang, Vicente L. Malave, Robert A. Mason and Marcel Adam Just, 2008, Predicting human brain activity associated with the meanings of nouns, Sciece, 320(5880):1191-1195*.
+The Mitchell et al. model is described in *Tom M. Mitchell, Svetlana V. Shinkareva, Andrew Carlson, Kai-Min Chang, Vicente L. Malave, Robert A. Mason and Marcel Adam Just, 2008, Predicting human brain activity associated with the meanings of nouns, Science, 320(5880):1191-1195*.

 The training system is provided at the [Samira Abnar repository](https://github.com/samiraabnar/NeuroSemantics/) and described in *Abnar, Samira, Rasyan Ahmed, Max Mijnheer and Willem Zuidema, 2018, Experiential, distributional and dependency-based word embeddings have complementary roles in decoding brain activity, In Proceedings of the 8th Workshop on Cognitive Modeling and Computational Linguistics (CMCL 2018)*.